Sharp Szemer\'{e}di-Trotter constructions from arbitrary number fields: Abstract

 \section{Abstract}

-In this note, we describe an infinite family of sharp Szemer\' edi-Trotter constructions.
-These constructions are cartesian products of arbitrarily high dimensional generalized arithmetic progressions (GAPs), where the bases for these GAPs come from arbitrary number fields over $\QQ$.
-This can be seen as an extension of a recent result of Guth and Silier, who provided similar constructions based on the field $\QQ(\sqrt{k})$ for square-free $k$.
-However, our argument borrows from an idea of Elekes which produces unbalanced grids, instead of the balanced ones given by Guth and Silier.
-This simplifies the analysis and allows us to easily give constructions coming from any number field.
+In this note, we describe an infinite family of sharp Szemer\'{e}di-Trotter constructions.
+These constructions are cartesian products of arbitrarily high dimensional generalized arithmetic progressions (GAPs), where the bases for these GAPs come from arbitrary number fields over $\mathbb{Q}$.
+This can be seen as an extension of a recent result of Guth and Silier, who provided similar constructions based on the field $\mathbb{Q}(\sqrt{k})$ for square-free $k$.
+However, our argument borrows from an idea of Elekes, which produces cartesian products where the parts are of unequal size.
+This significantly simplifies the analysis and allows us to easily give constructions coming from any number field.